 On the calendar, use different colors for each social media platform so you can keep them together.
 Also, there are options for pre-made calendars which you can use each month to fill out your schedule.
 Whichever option you choose, ensure you have a solid plan which assists you in reaching your goals for social media.

 Use a Scheduling Program

 Creating a content calendar filled with social posts may seem overwhelming, especially when you think about the time it will take to individually post each message.
 Instead of posting at the time you would like to share the messages, take advantage of programs which allow you to schedule your posts in advance.
 Not only will this allow you to stay relevant on the various social media platforms, it will also ensure your workflow stays intact.
 Anything you can do that maximizes your time is crucial so your workflow time continues to decrease.

 Sharing your content on social media can help you expand your reach and attract clients who are perfect for you, meaning you have a chance to book more clients and increase your overall profit.
-Because social media is always evolving, make sure you stay up-to-date and relevant with the changes.
+Because social media for photographers is always evolving, make sure you stay up-to-date with the changes.
 The more visible you are, the easier it is for ideal clients to find you and contact you.
-So you can continue to build a strong social media plan and attract ideal clients to your platforms, download our Comprehensive Guide to Social Media for Wedding Photographers!
+So you can continue to build a strong social media plan and attract ideal clients to your platforms, click on the banner below to download our Comprehensive Guide to Social Media for Wedding Photographers!